What is Visual Communication? Elements, Examples, and Uses

 1. Infographics

-They present information using a mix of text, images, and charts.
-They help in explaining data and ideas in a concise way.
+Infographics present information using a mix of text, images, and charts.
+They help explain data and ideas concisely.
 Businesses and educators use infographics to summarise reports, compare statistics, and simplify difficult topics.

 2. Posters and Banners